rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 === Development methodology

-The endurance profile was developed using a structured, data‑driven approach that ensures a realistic representation of the product's operation.
+The endurance profile was developed using a structured, data driven approach that ensures a realistic representation of the product's operation.
 The statistical distribution of speeds and heating levels observed in the field was aligned with the internal endurance requirements used for product qualification.
 Both operating time and the total number of revolutions were treated as governing parameters to reproduce fatigue accumulation and mechanical wear patterns.

-This approach maintains the balance between duration and load intensity, allowing the test to simulate real‑world stress conditions within a shorter timeframe.
+This approach maintains the balance between duration and load intensity, allowing the test to simulate real world stress conditions within a shorter timeframe.
 The resulting load spectrum captures the essential dynamic characteristics of the motor, including dwell at each speed and the associated vibration behaviour.
 Minor refinements during physical testing may still be necessary to address effects that are difficult to model in advance.

 The statistical distribution of motor speeds and their relative dwell times is summarised in @averagemotorload, which reports the average motor loads observed in customer use.
 The final row totals approximately 4,000 hours of field operation.